klarna/kco_rest_dotnet/README.md

 ## Questions and feedback

-[If you have any questions concerning this product, please contact [developers@klarna.com](mailto:developers@klarna.com).](If you have any questions concerning this product or the implementation, please create an issue: https://github.com/klarna/kco_rest_java/issues/new/choose
+If you have any questions concerning this product or the implementation, please create an issue: https://github.com/klarna/kco_rest_java/issues/new/choose

-Use an official Klarna Contact us form (https://klarna.com) if you have a question about the integration.)
+Use an official Klarna Contact us form (https://klarna.com) if you have a question about the integration.

 ## License